 Cattle Damage, BLM White Canyon Wilderness, BLM Battle Axe Grazing Allotment, Battle Axe Ranch, March 23, 2021

 These are just a couple of examples of the Arizona State Land Department and its NRCDs ignoring federal environmental laws.
 Considering the large number of state grazing leases, there have certainly been similar situations.
+Furthermore, most of the Department’s NRCDs have been violating the state’s open meeting law, because the agendas and minutes of their meetings aren’t being posted online.

 Arizona’s public school students are being shortchanged because Arizona’s state government is managing state grazing leases primarily for the benefit of ranchers.
 No governor has called for a review of the state grazing fee since it was set at a below-market level in 1996.
 And state courts have upheld regulations that stymie competitive bidding on state grazing leases in violation of the Enabling Act.
 Both of these things have resulted in less revenue being generated for the state’s public schools.
 Furthermore, the State Land Department and its Natural Resource Conservation Districts have failed to protect natural resources on state grazing lands by ignoring federal environmental laws.